OludephotoArtisty/OludephotoArtisty/README.md

-- 👋 Hi, I’m @OludephotoArtisty
+- 👋 Hi, I’m @OludephotoArtistry
 - 🌱 I’m currently learning ChatGPT, Midjourney, deepfakes and kaiber
 - 💞️ I’m looking to collaborate on using Chatgpt,Midjourney,Kaiber and deepfakes
 - 📫 How to reach me femi@gabrielolude.com